chantelwetzel-noaa/data_summary/doc/_main.md

 # Rosy rockfish
  The most recent assessment of Rosy rockfish was a data-limited assessment conducted in 2010.
-Across available data, Rosy rockfish have been observed and sampled generally by both the commercial and recreational fisheries and the NWFSC HKL survey.
+Across available data, Rosy rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 2,414 length observations, 0 age readings, and 213 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 329 length observations, 0 age readings, and 12 otoliths that are available to be aged.
-In California, since 2000, a total of 290 length observations, 0 age readings, and 2 otoliths have been collected In Oregon, since 2000, a total of 39 length observations, 0 age readings, and 10 otoliths have been collected
+In California, since 2000, a total of 290 length observations, 0 age readings, and 2 otoliths have been collected.
+In Oregon, since 2000, a total of 39 length observations, 0 age readings, and 10 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 19,061 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 18,924 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2003, a total of 18,843 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2003, a total of 81 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2003, a total of 18,843 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2003, a total of 81 length observations, 0 age readings, and 0 otoliths have been collected.

+Across all years of available data, the NWFSC WCGBT survey has collected a total of 340 length observations, 0 age readings, and 160 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 763 length observations, 0 age readings, and 699 otoliths that are available to be aged.

 ## commercial fisheries
  \begingroup\fontsize{10}{12}\selectfont